falkr/ttm4175/pages/networking-2-2020.md

 Today we won't see all the network layers in action but we will look into layer-3 routing.
 Later in this lab\. we will move to the application layer, which is higher in the networking stack.

-Now, in your RPi VM try the following:
+Now, **on your RPi VM** try the following:

 :steps:
 1. Check the current routes associated to 'eth1'
 2. Remove the existing route with `ip route del <ip/mask> dev eth1`.
 3. Check for changes in connectivity between the two VMs with the `ping` command first from the RPi and afterwards from Ubuntu.
 Is there any difference?
+4. Install the program "tcpdump" with the command `sudo apt install tcpdump` (when asked, type Y or yes to install)

+:tip:
+`tcpdump` dumps all the received/sent network traffic (i.e. prints all the traffic)

+:steps:
-4. Now, in your RPi run the command `sudo tcpdump -i eth1` and try to `ping` from the Ubuntu VM.
+5. Now, on your RPi run the command `sudo tcpdump -i eth1` and try to `ping` from the Ubuntu VM.
 Register what happens.
-5. Repeat step 4 but this time run `tcpdump` on Ubuntu and for the correct interface connected to the internal network.
+6. **Repeat step 4** but this time run `tcpdump` **on Ubuntu** and for the correct interface connected to the internal network.
 Is there a difference?
 If so, why?
-6. On your RPi, add a new route with the command `ip route add` with the smallest subnet mask possible (don't forget to include this in your **report**).
+7. **On your RPi**, add a new route with the command `ip route add` with the smallest subnet mask possible (don't forget to include this in your **report**).
-7. Make sure you have re-established the connectivity between the two VMs.
+8. Make sure you have re-established the connectivity between the two VMs.

-:tip:
-`tcpdump` dumps all the received/sent network traffic (i.e. prints all the traffic)

 ---